 More Efficient Use of Resources

-Throughout the proposal, FinCEN acknowledges the high cost of BSA/AML compliance along with the underwhelming results it produces as currently applied.
-To address this disparity, it specifically notes that it wants financial institutions to have greater flexibility when allocating resources to have more effective and efficient anti-money laundering programs.
+Throughout the proposal, FinCEN acknowledges the high cost of BSA/AML compliance along with the mixed results it produces as currently set up.
+To address this disparity, it specifically notes that it wants financial institutions to have greater flexibility in how they allocate resources in order to have more effective and efficient anti-money laundering programs.

 FinCEN’s National AML Priorities

 Up until now, financial institutions mostly had to guess what specific issues were top priorities on the national radar.
 In that scenario, they may not focus on the AML areas of greatest concern to overall national security or priority, which can lead to problems at exam time, as well as contribute to the inefficient use of resources.

 FinCEN expects that by publishing its Strategic AML Priorities, they will:

 - Impact and inform an institution’s risk assessment depending on its size, complexity, customers, geographic footprint, products and services

 - Enhance the ability of institutions to provide information with a high degree of usefulness to law enforcement and government authorities